 Do volunteers work "shifts" or have to commit to set schedules?

 No, being a volunteer you set your own schedule.
 While the department does have a limited part-time paid staff, volunteers can come to the station anytime during the day or night.
 Volunteer’s staff night shifts at the station and members can commit to stay an entire 10-hour day shift, or 8-hour night shift.
 Volunteers can come to the station just to standby for calls for any length of time, all are welcome.
-Being a “volunteer” department, many members respond to calls from home once they have met the minimum qualifications.
+Being a "volunteer" department, many members respond to calls from home once they have met the minimum qualifications.
 This allows members to be at home and still be an active volunteer.
 The goal is to have trained members reporting to duty when the community has a fire or medical emergency.
+Our Department does have a minimum participation requirement that members are expected to comply to.

 Other than being a firefighter or EMT, are there other ways to serve my community through the fire department?